SrividyaGanapathi/MBTI-Personality-Prediction/README.md

 ## Running the application

 ### 1. Initial Setup

 To run the app, ensure to go through the following:
 * Docker desktop should be running
 * Set up AWS CLI.
 Kindly refer to this [link](https://www.kaggle.com/datasnaek/mbti-type/download).
-* Set the following environment variables with the following commands(without the quotes):
+* Set the following environment variables with the following commands in command line:
 ```bash
     export AWS_KEY_ID=""
     export AWS_ACCESS_KEY=""